 How to Make a Strawberry and Banana Smoothie

 Now don't let the idea of egg whites put you off as there are plenty of other liquid options that you can incorporate.
-Smoothies are very versatile, I would bet that even the pickiest eater could find one they enjoy.
+Smoothies are very versatile, and I would bet that even the pickiest eater could find one they enjoy.

 Smoothies are the ideal fast food, I made this for my breakfast this morning and took the photos in 5 minutes flat.

 Strawberries are full of nutritional goodness.
 They contain high levels of vitamin C and folic acid, and are also rich in B vitamins (B1, B2, B3 & B6).
 Furthermore, they provide you with a good source of potassium, calcium, magnesium, phosphorus, sulphur and chlorine.
 The Vitamin C content is especially beneficial with a 12 ounce serving of smoothie containing up to 70% of your daily recommended intake!

 A little known fact about strawberries is that they are a mild diuretic and so can help with bloating, and they are also an excellent cleanser for the whole body making them an ideal detox food.